Professional practice

 • Apache Northwest Pty Ltd v Agostini [2009] WASC 225 (assisting senior counsel in the Supreme Court of Australia): a case concerning procedural fairness in the publication of a government investigator’s report into an oil refinery explosion.

-• Advised government departments on questions involving administrative law, the interpretation of statutes, court procedure, constitutional law, election law, environmental law and climate change mitigation schemes, human rights law, mining and energy law and native title law.
+• Advised government departments on questions involving administrative law, the interpretation of statutes, court procedure, constitutional law, election law, environmental law and climate change mitigation schemes, human rights law, mining and energy law and native title .

 Public international law

-• Gareth Lee v United Kingdom, App no. 18860/19 (European Court of Human Rights – First Section): acting for the government of the United Kingdom, defending a claim brought under Arts.
-8, 9, 10 and 14 of the European Convention on Human Rights.
+• Gareth Lee v United Kingdom, App. no. 18860/19 (European Court of Human Rights – First Section): acted for the UK, defending a claim brought under Arts.
+8, 9, 10 and 14 of the ECHR.
 The claim concerns the Supreme Court’s finding that there had been no breach of anti-discrimination regulations by the refusal of a bakery to supply the applicant with a cake iced with a message of support for gay marriage.
+The application was held to be inadmissible.

 • Engaged by the Foreign, Commonwealth and Development Office’s Legal Directorate to provide advice on international law aspects of preparations for Brexit.
 In particular: